ko-toss/wasted/README.md

 );
 ```
 **Reason**.

 "The problem is that async causes switchMap to return an Observable of whatever you return.
-So in your switchMap if response.ok == false you returned an Observable<Observable<never>> which then emitted an Observable<never> to your success callback." - https://stackoverflow.com/a/56148440 -
+So you returned an Observable<Observable<never>> which then emitted an Observable<never> to your success callback." - https://stackoverflow.com/a/56148440 -

 **Fix**.

 Don't directly pass `async` function to switchMap directly, always pass a normal function and return promise, iterable, observable, etc.